 6. Understand the difference between Natural Pressure Release and Quick Release.

-As the pot stops cooking and cools, it naturally will release all that stored up pressure inside using the vent and pin on the top of the lid.
+As the pot stops cooking and starts cooling, it naturally will release all that stored up pressure inside using the vent and pin on the top of the lid.
 This is called Natural Pressure Release.
 It varies on times of how long this can take depending on cooking times and the amount of food inside your pot.

 You will read recipes and see “cook on manual 8 minutes; 5 minute NPR” This means you will cook your food for 8 minutes and then you will let your food sit in the pot, as is, for 5 additional minutes while the pot “naturally releases pressure”, then you will manually release the pressure after that 5 minutes is up.